-For the usual Scatterers of adhesive eggs, a bunch of fine-leaved plants such as Colombia, Anacharis or bacopa, or several types intermingled, should be placed in about the center of the tank and weighed down with a small stone or led weight wrap.
+For the usual scatterers of adhesive eggs, a bunch of fine-leaved plants such as Colombia, Anacharis, or bacopa, or several types intermingled, should be placed in about the center of the tank and weighed down with a small stone or led weight wrap.

 Use a Tank Divider

 The type of divider should be designed for the size tank you are working with and go from flush with the bottom of the tank to flush with the hood or top of the tank.
-It is also suggested that the divider be opaque, or that it not be transparent so the male and female cannot see each other during the conditioning period.
+It is also suggested that the divider be opaque, or that it is not transparent so the male and female cannot see each other during the conditioning period.